 - 1. Submit an application for admission to the Teacher Education Program.
 (This will also be considered application for candidacy status.) - 2.
-Submit recommendations of graduate faculty at FHU with whom the student has had graduate classes. - 3.
-Submit a plan outlining the completion of the program. - 4.
-Have a GPA on 12 or more graduate hours of 3.0 or above. - Be a member of a professional organization. - Submit an updated portfolio for review.

-- 7. Participate in an interview with an appropriate advisor.
-At this time, the advisor will: - A. Review the application, portfolio, faculty recommendations, and other materials. - B. Conduct an interview with each applicant. - C. Make a recommendation to the Teacher Education Committee for formal action.
+Submit a plan outlining the completion of the program. - 3.
+Have a GPA on 12 or more graduate hours of 3.0 or above. - 4.
+Be a member of a professional organization. - 5.
+Submit an updated portfolio for review. - 6.
+Participate in an interview with an appropriate advisor.
+At this time, the advisor will: - A. Review the application, portfolio, and other materials. - B. Conduct an interview with each applicant. - C. Make a recommendation to the Teacher Education Committee for formal action.

-Note: Admission to the graduate program does not assure a student that he/she will be admitted to the Teacher Education Program, Administration Program, or the School Counseling Program, all leading to licensure.
+NOTE: Admission to the graduate program does not assure a student that he/she will be admitted to the Teacher Education Program, Administration Program, or the School Counseling Program, all leading to licensure.
 In addition to academic ability, such factors as disposition, reliability, honesty, and suitability for the professional position being sought will be considered.
 Even if not admitted to the licensure program, the student may be provided an opportunity to complete requirements for the graduate degree.

 Students must have a minimum 3.0 graduate GPA and the required Praxis examinations must be passed before a recommendation will be made for a teaching license.
 Praxis tests related to the specific licensure sought must be taken prior to program completion.
-During the 2003-04 academic year, a 100% pass rate was achieved by program completers as defined by Title II of the Higher Education Act.
 Registration materials may be obtained in the office of the dean.
 Students should plan to take the required tests prior to student teaching and must register well in advance of the test date.

-COURSE OF STUDY FOR M.Ed.
-MAJOR IN SPECIAL EDUCATION (TEACHING LICENSURE PROGRAM)
+STUDY FOR M. PROGRAM) Ed.
+MAJOR IN SPECIAL EDUCATION (TEAC HING

+BIB 540 Introduction to Christianity 3 hours

-EDU J 500 Introduction to Graduate Studies 1 hour
+EDU 500 Introduction to Graduate Studies 1

-MIN N 540 Introduction to Christianity 3

-EDU J 501 Research Methods 3
+EDU 501 Research Methods -

-EDU J 503 Developmental Psychology 3
+EDU 503 Developmental Psychology 3 3 3 3

-EDU J 505 Instructional Theory & Design 3
+EDU 505 Instructional Theory & Design 3

 SPE 544 Managing Special-Needs Children 3

 SPE 547 Assessment in Special Education 3

-SPE 548 Consultation with School, Family, & Community 3
+SPE 548 Consultation with School, Family, and

+Community 3

-SPE 561 Characteristics and Needs of Exceptional Children (Modified) 3
+SPE 561 Characteristics and Needs of Exceptional

+Children (Modified) 3

 SPE 578 Technology and the Special Education Teacher 3

-Mod dified -
+Modi fied

-EDU J 511 Diagnosis and Remediation of Reading Difficulties 3
+EDU 511 Diagnosis and Remediation of Reading

+Difficulties 3

-SPE 543 Diagnostic Teaching 3
+SPE 543 Diagnostic Teaching 3 3 3

 SPE 565 Techniques & Strategies I (Modified) 3

-Con nprehensive
+Com orehensive

 SPE 571 Techniques & Strategies I (Comprehensive) 3

-SPE 583 Health and Related Issues 3
+SPE 583 Health and Related Issues 3 3 3

 SPE 595 Practicum in a Comprehensive Setting 3

-Add itional Cours es Required for Licensure
+Addit tional Courses Re quired for Licensure

-EDU Enhanced Student Teaching 12
+EDU 524 Enhanced Student Teaching 12

-EDU J 530 Professional Reflective Seminar 1
+EDU 530 Professional Reflective Seminar 1

-Students may complete either the Modified or Comprehensive Track, or both.
-Hours required for the degree in Special Education would be 37 hours.
+• either the Modified or Comprehensive Track, or both n.
+Hours

+required for the degree in Special Education would be 37 hours.